Divaprk/LLM-Lawyer/README.md

 Then, open your browser and navigate to `http://127.0.0.1:8000`.

-If anything doesn't work, switch to the `main` branch and try again.
+If something doesn't work, switch to the `main` branch, follow its README set up, and try again.

 ---